juanfonsecasolis/ARAPSUAA/README.md

 **Method**.
 An algorithm for the recognition of accessible pedestrian signals is presented.
 It consists in a three-harmonics musical recognition kernel design with a decay proportional to 1/k^2, two algorithms for the dynamic estimation of the tone threshold, that vary according to the signal-to-noise ratio (TS2Means and the leaky integrator), and the Mahalanobis distance with covariance matrices modeled according to the APS musical contours for noise robustness.

-**Results.** The best detection rates reached in this work were 93% precision, 89% specificity, 92% recall, 92% F-score, and 80% Matthew's correlation coefficient.
+**Results.** The best detection rates reached in this work were 93% precision, 89% specificity, 92% recall, 92% F-score, and 80% Matthew's correlation coefficients.
 So we found an improvement of +12% in recall while keeping almost constant precision and specificity, this means that the number of true positives increased and the number of false positives &mdash;important for user's safety&mdash; remained bounded.
 Also, the covariance matrices reached acceptable metrics, confirming the posibility to tolerate noise in sound patterns.

 **Future work.** The score matrices (another name for the error surface) were constructed based on a fixed exponential distribution of alpha and beta parameters, it would be beneficial to apply a genetic algorithm approach to get an optimized combination of values.
 Also, other types of sounds, besides APS, could be processed using the covariance matrices.